-This article was originally published on the Bad at Sports blog on August, 21st, 2012.
+This interview was first published by Bad at Sports on December, 2012

 Everything I’ve read about Berlin-based painter, James Krone’s, recent exhibit Waterhome centers Krone’s practice around an empty aquarium.
 The aquarium in question, however, is not present in the exhibit itself.
 Instead you’ll find a series of paintings hung on the wall, a folding screen dividing the room that is similarly composed of paintings and a stack of paintings face up on a plinth.
 These monochrome works seem at first either black or white.
 At first they appear unpainted, as though they were salvaged from a musty basement and hung as testaments of mold and unforgiving sunlight.
 The marks on the canvas seem to have grown over pure blankness, or pure darkness — like intrusions of time and environment.
 Slowly, upon closer inspection the range of color becomes apparent, the areas of bleaching and stretch marks conspire to create a cohesive, aesthetic experience.
 The image of a tank collecting algae is tied in with this work, and I kept asking myself how it — with its self-generating, dynamic ecosystem — connected to painting, especially when these paintings speak so directly to minimalism, and abstraction.
 Waterhome opened this past Saturday and will be up until February 2nd at Kavi Gupta Gallery.
 All images courtesy of the gallery.